What Minecraft Teaches Us About Marketing Strategy

 The first time I found diamonds in Minecraft, I walked right by them.
 In fact, I was so focused on building my stone staircase to capture obsidian, I completely missed them.
 When I turned around and climbed back up to the top, I found the blue diamonds sitting right above the staircase landing.

-In marketing, it's easy to get hyperfocused on a single project, but it's important to take in all the information coming in to us.
+In marketing, it's easy to get hyperfocused on a single project, but it's important to take in all the information coming to us.
 An idea for our next great campaign may be buried in the work we're doing for our current campaign.

 What's obvious isn't always best.